Q. What's a Data Management Plan (DMP)?

 A data management plan is a live document that outlines how you will handle your data during and after your research.

-The QUT DMP is a tool to help you develop your own data management plans.
+The QUT DMP Tool is a resource to help you develop your own data management plans.
 The DMP template used is based on a model created by the UK's Digital Curation Centre.

 Not all fields will be relevant to your project.
 Some fields relate to the active stage of your project and some refer to after the project is completed.
 Required or mandatory responses are indicated by an asterisk (*).

 Review your plan at least every 12 months throughout the course of your project.
 If you are a Higher Degree Research (HDR) student, your data management plan should be prepared in conjunction with your supervisors.

 Other funders such as Australia's National Environmental Research Program (NERP) the US National Institutes of Health and the UK Medical Research Council require research data to be openly available to speed translation of research results into outcomes that improve human health.

 UK funders policies: Overview of funders' data policies

 US funders policies: De-Mystifying the Data Management Requirements of Research Funders